SEMAT-Exists-Org/source-services-project/SCHEMAS.md

 	PUT /projects/{projectid}
 	DELETE /projects/{projectid}

-Below are the example requests / responses, together with JSON schemas for payloads.
+Below are the example requests / responses.

+Where applicable, JSON schemas are provided for request payloads.
+JSON Schemas are based on the [JSON data format](http://json-schema.org/).

+### Project Service Resources

 #### GET /projects